mmarbout/Tuto_MetaTOR/README.md

 you can explore the different files.
 MetaTOR also generates different plot concerning the MAGs obtained and the binning of the assembly.

-## MAGs Analysis
+## 3D Analysis

-MetaTOR also allow to generate contact matrices of various object (contigs, bin, MAG).
+3C and MetaTOR also allow to generate contact matrices of various object (contigs, bin, MAG).

 the command is the following: